wwilla7/dpolfit/README.rst

     Liangyue Wang, Michael Schauperl, David L. Mobley, Christopher Bayly, and Michael K. Gilson Journal of Chemical Theory and Computation 2024 20 (3), 1293-1305 `DOI: 10.1021/acs.jctc.3c01171 <https://pubs.acs.org/doi/10.1021/acs.jctc.3c01171>`_.

+**A Simple, Polarizable, Rigid, 3-Point Water Model Using the Direct Polarization Approximation.**
+    Liangyue W. Drew and Michael K. Gilson
+    ChemRxiv.
+2025; `doi:10.26434/chemrxiv-2025-b18hr <doi:10.26434/chemrxiv-2025-b18hr>`_ This content is a preprint and has not been peer-reviewed.

 Copyright
 ----------